RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Appendix

-To ensure fair comparisons and consistent experimental conditions, all experiments were conducted using the IMDLBench~\citep{imdl2024} framework.
-We adopted the same set of training hyperparameters across all backbone models, strictly following the configuration used in IML-ViT.
-We conduct experiments using ViT and SegFormer as backbones, referred to as Relay-ViT and Relay-Seg, respectively.
-We set the number of GRTs to $n=2$ and the unit size to $512 \times 512$.
+To ensure fairness and consistency, all experiments are conducted with the IMDLBench~\citep{imdl2024} framework and follow the training configuration of IML-ViT.
+ViT and SegFormer backbones are adopted (denoted as Relay-ViT and Relay-Seg).
+All Transformer blocks are replaced by GLRA modules, and the number of \verb|[GLR]| tokens is set to $n=2$.
+For 4D RoPE, following ~\citep{wang2024qwen2}, each of the four structured axes ($T$, $id$, $H$, $W$) is assigned an equal dimension size, and any leftover dimensions are grouped into the remaining part.

-In our implementation, we replace all Transformer blocks in the backbone with GLoRA modules.
-The layer $K$ of the mask decoder is set to 3, and the number of learnable queries is 8.
-During the first epoch, we freeze the pre-trained parameters and fine-tune only the newly introduced parameters, allowing them to adapt to the task independently.
-In the loss function, the edge loss is weighted with a coefficient $\lambda = 20$.

-For images larger than $1024 \times 1024$, we first resize them by scaling the longer side to 1024 pixels while preserving the original aspect ratio.
-After resizing, all images are zero-padded to a uniform resolution of $1024 \times 1024$.
-For video data, we use a unit size of $224 \times 224$ and a temporal clip length of 4 frames.
+\paragraph{Image and Video Preprocessing.} Images larger than $1024 \times 1024$ are resized by scaling the longer side to 1024 while maintaining aspect ratio, followed by zero-padding to $1024 \times 1024$.
+For video data, we apply a similar process.